Pyracantha, the bees’ best friend

-Originating from Southern Europe and Asia Minor, the Pyracantha, better known by the name Firethorn, is commonly-found on the French Riviera and is prevalent in the grounds of the four-star campsite Les Jardins de La Pascalinette®.
+Originating from Southern Europe and Asia Minor, Pyracantha, better known by the name Firethorn, is commonly-found in the Var area and is prevalent in the grounds of our four-star campsite Les Jardins de La Pascalinette®.

 Its branches are lined with sharp, black thorns.
 But don’t be put off with it’s rather “aggressive” aspect: it also produces beautifully scented flowers, a profusion of decorative berries and perennial leaves!